whichdigital/fe-techtest/readme.md

 * How readable and understandable your code is.
 * The performance of your completed application.

-You won’t be assessed on design at all, so please don’t worry how it looks.
+You won’t be assessed on the appearance of the app beyond the visual requirements and accessibility criteria.